-We are early in our development efforts and have only one product candidate, LP352, in early clinical development.
-All of our other product candidates are in the preclinical or research stage.
+We are early in our development efforts and have only one product candidate, LP352, in clinical testing, with plans to initiate a Phase 1 clinical trial for another product candidate, LP659, later this year.
+Our other development efforts are focused in the earlier stages of research and development.
 If we are unable to advance our product candidates in clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are in the early stages of our development efforts and have one product candidate, LP352, in clinical development.
-We have completed the SAD and MAD portions of a Phase 1 clinical trial and have initiated the PACIFIC Study, a Phase 1b/2a clinical trial for this product candidate.
-Our other product candidates currently in development, including LP659 and LP143, are in the preclinical stage.
-We will need to progress LP659, LP143 and any other early product candidates through IND-enabling studies and submit INDs to the FDA prior to initiating their clinical development.
-Moreover, none of our product candidates have advanced into a pivotal study.
+We are in the early stages of our development efforts, and none of our product candidates have advanced into a pivotal study.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
-The success of our product candidates will depend on several factors, including the following: